zenangst/Fashion/README.md

 ## Description

-**Makeup** is your helper to share and reuse view styles in a Swift way.
+**Makeup** is your helper to share and reuse UI styles in a Swift way.
 The main goal is not to style your native apps in CSS, but use a set of convenience helper functions to decouple your styles from a layout code.
 Also here we try to go beyond the `UIAppearance` possibilities to customize appearance for all